 On October 23, 2005, the Board of Directors of Cendant Corporation (the "Company") preliminarily approved a plan to separate the Company into four separate companies-one for each of the Company's Real Estate Services, Hospitality Services (including Timeshare Resorts), Travel Distribution Services and Vehicle Rental businesses.
 The separation was to occur through distributions to the Company's stockholders of all of the shares of common stock of three subsidiaries of the Company that would hold the assets and liabilities of the businesses other than the Vehicle Rental business, which was to remain after the distributions.
 Following each distribution, the Company's stockholders were expected to own 100% of the common stock of the subsidiary being distributed.
 On July 13, 2006, the Board of Directors approved the distributions to the Company's stockholders of all of the shares of common stock of Realogy Corporation, the Company's subsidiary that holds the assets and liabilities of the Company's Real Estate Services businesses, and Wyndham Worldwide Corporation, the Company's subsidiary that holds the assets and liabilities of the Company's Hospitality Services (including Timeshare Resorts) businesses.
 The distributions are expected to occur after the close of business on July 31, 2006.
-The third and final distribution was expected to be of Travelport Inc., the Company's subsidiary that holds the assets and liabilities of the Company was also exploring the sale of Travelport.
+The third and final distribution was expected to be of Travelport Inc., the Company's subsidiary that holds the assets and liabilities of the Company's Travel Distribution Services businesses.
+On April 24, 2006, the Company announced that as an alternative to distributing shares of Travelport to the Company's stockholders, the Company was also exploring the sale of Travelport.
 On June 30, 2006, the Company entered into an agreement to sell Travelport to an affiliate of The Blackstone Group for \$4.3 billion in cash.
 The Company expects the sale of Travelport to close in August 2006, subject to the satisfaction and/or waiver of certain conditions contained in the Travelport purchase agreement.